| Munafo Core Values: MCV03 Everything That Depends on You Depends on Your Well-Being |

 The most familiar example of this will probably be a small business, perhaps a startup or some type of contract work business (e.g. catering) that runs on tight margins in a highly competitive marketplace.
 The business' day-to-day success depends on the contribution of all employees.
 If an employee becomes incapacitated the business cannot long survive without replacing them.
 Thus, the business must respect the health and well-being of the employees (by, e.g., not obstructing them from regular medical checkups) and conversely the employees must respect the health and well-being of the business (by, e.g., not taking time off unless a very pressing need intervenes).

-There will often be situations in which it seems that the needs of the team and the needs of a member cannot both be met such as (using the small business example again) a personal family emergency that coincides with a project deadline.
+There will often be situations in which it seems that the needs of the team and the needs of a member cannot both be met — such as (using the small business example again) a personal family emergency that coincides with a project deadline.
 It is often unclear to most or all parties how to choose.
 Very deep understanding, with a balance of trust, confrontation, and respect, is necessary to arrive at a clear decision.
+Ultimately it involves a balance between responsibility and empowerment (see ownership).

 When this core value is present:

-The team remembers that the success of the larger organization, and of any other purpose the team takes on, depends on the success of the team and the well-being of the men on it. (+mcv3a)
+The team remembers that the success of the larger organization, and of any other purpose the team takes on, depends on the success of the team and the well-being of the people in it. (+mcv3a)

-Team members and the team as a whole respect that their well-being depends on the team and therefore the basic requirements of the team prevails over the personal interests of team members, family of team members, etc. (also part of MCV01). (+mcv3b)
+Team members and the team as a whole respect that their well-being depends on the team — and therefore the basic requirements of the team prevail over the personal interests of team members, families of team members, etc. (also part of MCV01). (+mcv3b)

 When this core value is lacking: